-Over the last three summers we’ve used our backyard as a kind of outdoor laboratory to find the best plants to naturally repel mosquitoes.
+Over the last three Rhode Island summers, we’ve used our backyard as a kind of outdoor laboratory to find the best plants to naturally repel mosquitoes.
 The seven plants we have listed here are our tried and tested winners.
 At Debug, we’re all about conscientious pest control.
-So, when we find natural ways to control pests, we share that information with you–it’s part of how we show We Care.
+So, when we find natural ways to control pests, we share that information with you – it’s part of how we show We Care.

 Mint is our highest performer.
 We’ve planted mint everywhere and so far it seems to be doing the trick.
 And mint is SO easy to grow.
 Mint is literally a plant-it-and-forget-it type of plant (we love that).
 We’ve put mint in our window boxes, our flower planters, and garden beds.
 This year we took an old terracotta strawberry planter (honestly, we could never get strawberries to grow in that thing) and made it an herb planter.

 A secret trick from our grandmother: Break a spring of mint and rub the leaves on your legs and arms to keep mosquitoes away.
 I can’t remember our grandmother ever having a mosquito bite, so she must have been onto something.

 All basil seems to keep away mosquitoes, but we found that cinnamon basil works best.
 Basil is another super-easy plant to grow.
 We put basil in all of our planters–right alongside our flowers.
 Right now, we have this basil, rose, and nasturtium planter on the deck, and we love it.
 This year we invested in some deck railing planters and planted herbs in them.
 We’ve seen a big decline in mosquitoes and hornets.

 The added bonus of fresh basil is a plus.